ulfboge/forest-compliance-offers/README.md

 ## Next Steps

 1. Review Markdown files in `docs/` to confirm branding and partner names for the new repository context.
-2. Update `requirements.txt` or scripts if additional automation steps are required.
-3. Regenerate visuals/PDFs after confirming dependencies.
+2. Curate engagement-specific visuals and analytics before placing them in `docs/Visuals/`.
+3. Assemble PDFs or other deliverables manually and store the canonical versions in `outputs/`.
 4. Coordinate with partners (OpenForests, Mergin Maps, Giuseppe Dal Bosco, Alex) before distributing deliverables.
 5. Invite collaborators via GitHub → `Settings` → `Collaborators and teams` so partners can maintain the repository.

 _Disclaimer: Outputs provide spatial and environmental risk insights.
 They are not legal verification or certification decisions._
  # EUDR Traceability & Forest Risk Services

- This repository collects collateral, sample analytics, and automation scripts for a geospatial service offer that supports compliance with Regulation (EU) 2023/1115 (EUDR).
-It brings together draft documentation, demo visuals, and code scaffolding that demonstrate how Komba GIS AB and partners such as OpenForests, Mergin Maps, or Preferred by Nature can deliver spatial and contextual risk assessments.
+ This repository collects collateral and sample analytics for a geospatial service offer that supports compliance with Regulation (EU) 2023/1115 (EUDR).
+It brings together draft documentation and demo visuals that demonstrate how Komba GIS AB and partners such as OpenForests, Mergin Maps, or Preferred by Nature can deliver spatial and contextual risk assessments.

  ## Goals

  - Provide partner-ready descriptions of EUDR-aligned traceability, monitoring, and forestry risk services.
  - Supply a fictional but realistic sample report with supporting graphics suitable for workshop demos and proposals.
- - Package automation scripts that regenerate visuals and branded PDFs from source text.
+- Offer guidance for tailoring visuals and branded PDFs without prescribing automation.
  - Capture country-specific implementation notes (starting with Sweden) for reuse in tailored offers.

  ## Repository Layout

 - `docs/` – Markdown sources for the full service offer, dummy report, and regulatory briefs.
 Visual assets live in `docs/Visuals/`.
- - `scripts/` – Python utilities for generating demonstration figures and composing a brochure PDF.
- - `outputs/` – Ready-to-share PDFs, including the two-page one-pager and a compiled dummy report.
- - `requirements.txt` – Python dependencies required for the scripts.
+- `outputs/` – Ready-to-share PDFs or other packaged deliverables you decide to track in version control.
+- Optional tooling notes (add separate files if you introduce automation again).

  ## Key Deliverables